SOCOM U.S. Navy SEALs: Fireteam Bravo: Multiplayer

 The game supports up to 16 players at a time, voice chat, and a variety of modes.
 Fireteam Bravo lacks a ladder system of its own.
 It includes number of variety of gameplay modes such as Free For All and Captive.

 Reception

 SOCOM U.S. Navy SEALs: Fireteam Bravo received "generally positive" reviews, according to review aggregator Metacritic.

+As of December 27, 2007, the game has sold 910,000 copies in the United States.

+Former Manchester United footballer Wayne Rooney claimed the game helped with team-building at the club.